Aldi-H/dibimbingid-crud/README.md

 ## Setup & Installation

 + Clone or download this project
++ Open your terminal and go to the project directory then run `composer install`
 + Create `.env` file and copy the content from `.env.example`
 + run `php artisan key:generate` to generate app key
 + setup your database configuration